Takanu/Capsule/README.md

 - Create reusable Export Presets that can be used across .blend files.

+- Lets you export hundreds of Objects and Collections automatically with a single click.

 - Supports FBX, GLTF, OBJ, Collada, Alembic and STL export formats.

 - Automatically aligns export targets to the scene origin (with a few caveats).

 - Organise your Objects and Collection export candidates with an interactive Export List.

-- Export a single object or collection in multiple different ways with Export Passes.

-- Filter objects for export automatically using Tags.

 - Delicious export pie menus for convenient export edits 🥧